avigad/mathematics_in_lean_source/source/sets_functions_and_relations.rst

 When this expression is used  with ``rintros``, ``use``, and anonymous constructors, it behaves roughly the same as ``∃ x, x ∈ s ∧ ...``.
+These are sometimes known as *bounded quantifiers*, because the construction serves to restrict their significance to the set ``s``.
+As a result, theorems in the library that make use of them often contain ``ball`` or ``bexists`` in the name.

+..
+TODO: see if there is a natural place to introduce these in the previous chapter.

 The statement ``injective f`` is provably equivalent to ``inj_on f univ``.